SGN Natural Gas to help light up Strabane’s Diwali Festival

-SGN Natural Gas have pledged their support for a multi-cultural community festival which is staged annually in Strabane.
+SGN Natural Gas has pledged its support for a multi-cultural community festival which is staged annually in Strabane.

 The company which is bringing natural gas to thousands of homes and businesses in the western area of Northern Ireland for the first time, is supporting Strabane Ethnic Community Association (SECA) and its 14th annual Diwali Festival which takes place in October.